noureddein/reading-notes-102/README.md

         3-	Learn from successful people

 # Who I'm I?
-        **I'm _Nour Eddein Al Abbassi_.
+        **I'm _Nour Eddein Al Abbassi_ .
 I'm 27 years old, I graduated from Al al-Bayt University as a civil engineer.
-        Why I'm excited about this class? because I tried several times to learn to code like HTML, CSS, and Python but I didn't have a good chance to learn it coding in a good way.**
+        Why I'm excited about this class? because I tried several times to learn to code like HTML, CSS, and Python but I didn't have a good chance to learn it coding in a good way**